samposm/git-guide/2-in-the-beginning.md

 sudo yum install git
 ```

-Other Linuxes, [look here][1].
+For other Linuxes, [look here][1].

 [1]: http://git-scm.com/download/linux

 ## Introduce Yourself

-With a text editor, create a file `.gitconfig` in your home directory, and put there
+With a text editor, create a file `.gitconfig` in your home directory, and write

     [user]
         name = Your Name